-Basic Korean Language and Culture – 100 hours (verify with tesda LSI if these course is still available)
+Basic Korean Language and Culture – 100 hours (verify with tesda LSI if this course is still available)

 Basic Spanish Language – 100 hours

-Take note however, that not all tesda language skills institute offer all the language courses.
-So before going to the nearest LSI call their office first to know if the course you are aiming to study is available with the school.
+Take note, not all Tesda Language Skills Institutes offer all the language courses.
+So before going to the nearest LSI, call their office first to know if the course you are aiming to study is available with the school.

-In my opinion these are courses that you should take if you eventually plan to work overseas after gaining years of experience from local employers.
+These are courses that you should take if you want to work overseas after gaining years of experience from local employers.

-There are 30 plus courses, this includes Agriculture, Food processing, Carpentry, Housekeeping, Slaughtering operations, Caregiving, Bartending, and Welding.
+There are 30 plus tesda courses in demand abroad, this includes Agriculture, Food processing, Carpentry, Housekeeping, Slaughtering operations, Caregiving, Bartending, and Welding.

-If you plan to study agriculture crops production, housekeeping, caregiving, CNC Lathe Machine operation, and welding, you can have the chance to land a job in Japan.
+If you plan to study agriculture crop production, housekeeping, caregiving, CNC Lathe Machine operation, and welding, you can have the chance to land a job in Japan.

-New Zealand needs carpenters, construction workers, machine operators, upholsterers, CNC program machinist, auto electrician, barbers hairdressers, driver, and dairy farmers.
+New Zealand needs carpenters, construction workers, machine operators, upholsterers, CNC program machinists, auto electricians, barbers hairdressers, truck drivers, and dairy farmers.

-Australia needs pig farmer, automotive electrician, mechanics, welders, technician electronics, machinist.
+Australia needs pig farmers, automotive electricians, mechanics, welders, technicians electronics, and machinists.

 Hong Kong needs domestic helpers.
 Singapore needs domestic workers, household workers, bartenders, and automotive technicians.

-United Arab Emirates needs domestic helpers, aircon technician, cleaner, welder, caregiver, electrician, machine operator, and hairdressers.
+The United Arab Emirates needs domestic helpers, aircon technicians, cleaners, welders, caregivers, electricians, machine operators, and hairdressers.

-There are plenty of job opportunities overseas when you finished a tesda course, take and pass the assessment exam to acquire a certificate, and gain local work experience.
-When you have enough years of work experience then, that’s the time you should apply for work abroad in respective POEA accredited manpower agencies.
+This only means that there are plenty of job opportunities overseas when you finished a Tesda course.
+So take and pass the assessment exam to acquire a certificate, and gain local work experience.
+When you have enough years of work experience then, that’s the time you should apply for work abroad in respective POEA-accredited manpower agencies.

-Tesda regulates private and public registered training institution.
-Both public and private institutions require students to be:
+Tesda regulates private and public registered training institutions.
+Both public and private institutions request students to submit these requirements:

 - at least 18 years of age